sparklingpandas/sparklingpandas/README.md

 SparklingPandas
 ===========

-SparklingPandas aims to make it easy to use the distributed computing power of PySpark to scale your data anlysis with Pandas.
+SparklingPandas aims to make it easy to use the distributed computing power of PySpark to scale your data analysis with Pandas.

 Documentation
 =========